mms112/ExpandWorldPrefabs/README.md

 Filters can be either data entries or single data values.

 Format for a single data value is `type, key, value`.
-Supported types are bool, float, hash, int, quat, string and vec3.
+Supported types are bool, float, hash, int, quat, string and vec.

 ```yaml
 # This data entry must match.